 Deposition or court proceeding may also be videotaped by well trained and highly skillful videographers, who can ensure high quality videos synchronized to written transcripts.
 Other than the videographers, there are also the electronic reporter, a court reporter who makes use audio recording devices while simultaneously taking notes, and the voice writer, who speaks into voice recorder.

-According to the website of the Pete Leehey Law Firm, P.C., it can be difficult for motorcycle riders to claim financial compensation from a reluctant insurance company in the event of an injury.
+According to the website of the Mokaram Law Firm, it can be difficult for drivers to claim financial compensation from a reluctant insurance company in the event of an injury.
 The services of court reporters can help attorneys muster the evidence they need to make their cases.